MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 Where should you start in your three-horizon cloud adoption plan?
 Should you migrate or modernize first?

 Depending on your overall strategy and needs, you might migrate first and modernize later, or vice versa.
-You might even modernize in parallel to migration.
+You could even modernize in parallel to migration.
 If you decide to modernize in parallel to migration, you'd want to modernize with a separate team that's not involved in migration.
 It's important to keep those horizons separated.
 You'll also want to separate your clusters of workloads.
 For more information about workload clusters, see [Envision cloud modernization](../modernize/envision-cloud-modernization.md#step-3-define--track-clusters-of-workloads-based-on-the-motivation).

 :::image type="content" source="../_images/adopt/migration-modernization-approaches.png" alt-text="Diagram showing approaches to cloud migration and modernization.":::

 Deciding whether to modernize or migrate first comes down to *what benefits you want*.

-## Migrate first, Modernize later approach
+## Migrate first, modernize later approach

 There are distinct motivations, reasons, and outcomes for migrating first.
 For instance, if you're trying to get out of a data center now, you might want to migrate first and change things later.
 If you're more focused on control, you might choose to lift-and-shift, go straight to Iaas, do some resizing, and migrate workloads.